mulshankar/CarND-Semantic-Segmentation/README.md

                                              kernel_regularizer= tf.contrib.layers.l2_regularizer(1e-3))
 ```

-* With dimensions matched to layer 4, a skip connection is perfomed by a 1x1 convolution of layer 4 and a simple add operation.
+* With dimensions matched to layer 4, a skip connection is perfomed by a 1x1 convolution of layer 4 followed by a simple add operation.

 ```
     # 1x1 convolution of vgg layer 4